 French Onion Soup is an ancient soup made with caramelized onions and beef broth and topped with a slice of French bread and melted cheese.
-It’s a popular dish in many French restaurants and my recipe makes it quick and easy to put together.
+It’s a popular dish in many French restaurants and my French Onion Soup Recipe makes it quick and easy to put together.

 What makes this soup truly unique and delicious is the mouthwatering, melty cheese on top of the soup.
 A heaping spoonful of that cheese with the oniony broth is melt-in-your-mouth perfection.